godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 <img src="/storage/blog/dev-snapshot-godot-4-5-dev-2/wayland-sub-window.webp" alt="Multi-Window output on Wayland"/>

 #### macOS
 It took a while for embedded window support to come to macOS, as this OS does not allow the kind of window manipulation that Windows and Linux use for game window embedding.
-Instead, macOS utilizes an inter-process communication approach where the framebuffer is sent from the game process (which performs off-screen rendering) to the editor window, which also handles input events to the game process.
+Instead, macOS utilizes an inter-process communication approach where the framebuffer is sent from the game process (which performs off-screen rendering) to the editor window, which also handles passing input events to the game process.
 Although it's much more complex, [Stuart Carnie](https://github.com/stuartcarnie) used a more robust approach that doesn't rely on any window management hacks ([GH-105884](https://github.com/godotengine/godot/pull/105884)).
 Not having to worry about edge-cases or low-level shenanigans is appealing in its own right, so this approach may be ported later to Windows/Linux in a future release to make game window embedding much more reliable overall.

 #### visionOS
 The Apple XR environment, visionOS, comes to Godot Engine in 4.5!
 We're already committed to making great strides in XR featuresets and support, but this brings us closer to a platform-independent pipeline similar to what we already have with traditional platforms.
 It might be unconventional to imagine using an engine editor within an XR environment, but it's one which we've supported for Meta Quest and OpenXR; now Apple users can join the fun.